 In addition, these amendments to Regulation S-K and Form 20-F, like Regulation G, do not apply to non-GAAP financial measures contained in disclosures subject to the SEC's rules regarding communications in connection with business combinations.
+See supra Note 119.

-The Compliance and Disclosure Interpretations on non-GAAP financial measures that were released by the staff of the SEC's Division of Corporation Finance in January 2010 significantly relaxed the views expressed on adjustments for recurring items in the frequently asked questions of June 2003.
+143 The Compliance and Disclosure Interpretations on non-GAAP financial measures that were released by the staff of the SEC's Division of Corporation Finance in January 2010 significantly relaxed the views expressed on adjustments for recurring items in the frequently asked questions of June 2003.
 In the new guidance, the staff states that an item should not be characterized as non-recurring, infrequent or unusual unless it meets specific criteria, but then indicates that "[t]he fact that a registrant cannot describe a charge or gain as non-recurring, infrequent or unusual...does not mean that the registrant cannot adjust for that charge or gain.
 Registrants can make adjustments they believe are appropriate, subject to Regulation G and the other requirements of Item 10(e) of Regulation S-K." SEC, Compliance and Disclosure Interpretations, Non-GAAP Financial Measures, Question 102.03 (Jan.
 11, 2010).

-These prohibitions will not, however, apply to a non-GAAP financial measure included in a filing of a foreign private issuer, provided that the non-GAAP financial measure (i) relates to the GAAP used in the issuer's primary financial statements included in its filings with the SEC; (ii) is required or expressly
+144 These prohibitions will not, however, apply to a non-GAAP financial measure included in a filing of a foreign private issuer, provided that the non-GAAP financial measure (i) relates to the GAAP used in the issuer's primary financial statements included in its filings with the SEC; (ii) is required or expressly permitted by the standard-setter that is responsible for establishing the GAAP used in such financial statements; and (iii) is included in the annual report prepared by the issuer for use in its home jurisdiction or for distribution to its securityholders.
+SEC, Compliance and Disclosure Interpretations, Non-GAAP Financial Measures, Question 106.01 (Jan.
+11, 2010) (providing guidance on when a measure is expressly permitted).

-(continued)